 You might luck out but in 9 out of 10 times, your paint will not adhere to the surface if not properly prepped.

-Which means a detailed cleaning that removes all grease and grime from the surfaces.
+This means a detailed cleaning that removes all grease and grime from the surfaces.

 There’s no paint that will adhere to grease or grime and you will have failing results.